terraform-google-modules/terraform-example-foundation/README.md

 Once validated in `development`, changes can be promoted to `non-production` by opening a PR/MR targeting the `non-production` branch and merging them.
 Similarly changes can be promoted from `non-production` to `production`.

+## Errata Summary

+Refer to the [Errata Summary](./ERRATA.md) for an overview of the delta between the example foundation repository and the [Google Cloud security foundations guide](https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf).

 ## Contributing

 Refer to the [contribution guidelines](./CONTRIBUTING.md) for